 Roughness average (Ra) is the most commonly used parameter engineers utilize for defining the surface finish of a part.
 Ra provides an arithmetic average of surface irregularities measured from a mean line that lies somewhere between the highest and lowest points.

 Surface comparators are available for many of the different manufacturing processes that produce a textured surface on a part.
 They are handy tools that allow an engineer to get a feel for the roughness of a surface at the most commonly specified Ra levels.
-This is a comparator for many of the common metal machining processes in use today.
+This is a comparator for many of the common precision fabrication processes in use today.

 If the fabrication shop is forced to use extensive light finishing cuts, surface grinding, polishing and lapping to meet the specified surface finish, it can double or triple the cost to produce the part.
 The addition of spot faces, grooves, reliefs, and raised bosses can be added to the product design in order to minimize the size of the surface area requiring extensive surface processing and inspection.

 Producing very smooth and highly polished surfaces over large areas can be an extremely costly, manual process.
 This is generally accomplished with fine abrasive compounds, papers or tapes where the rate of material removal is very slow as compared to the primary machining processes that utilize a cutting tool to remove large amounts of material.
 If hand grinding and polishing is necessary, one way to reduce the cost of a part containing a highly polished sealing surface is to dimensionally define and minimize the surface area requiring the additional handwork.
 When specifying surface finishes, the engineer must analyze and understand the downstream time and cost impact of the roughness average (Ra) numbers that are called out on the drawing.